- Chapters

 The TAM lead is the person who is the head of the TAM unit or, if there is no TAM unit, is the lead for coordinating various TAM program activities.
 People in this role are responsible for making sure agency staff and external partners are working together to advance TAM.
 The TAM lead should be a person who understands and can manage dependencies across activities and who can develop and maintain good working relationships.
 The TAM lead should be a constructive problem solver who can monitor the entire program, spot concerns, and listen to and consider alternative points of view when necessary.

-An agency’s top management support is a key component of TAM success.
+An agency’s top management support is an key component of TAM success.
 One important role of the TAM lead is to keep executive management informed about and engaged in the TAM program.
 This requires regular and effective communication with executives about plans and achievements.
 Building executive support for and confidence in TAM activities helps to ensure continued resources and support for TAM activities.
 When the rest of the agency sees executives supporting the TAM program, they are more likely to assist with TAM needs.

 Asset Stewards